darccio/go-ulid/README.md

 BenchmarkSingleEncodedUUID-2     5000000               302 ns/op              48 B/op          1 allocs/op
 ```

-go-ulid is around 12% faster than Google's UUID!
+go-ulid is about 12% faster than Google's UUID!